ubccr/ccrdocs/pages/policies/support.md

 1. Must run under Linux operating systems

-2. Must be free to use in an academic environment (for the UB-HPC cluster) or the user/group must purchase a license for the software.
-The software installation will then be restricted for use only by that group.
-(When at all possible, groups should install software in their own project directories)
+2. Must be free to use in an academic environment (for the UB-HPC cluster).

-3. If a license is required, the cluster can only support a floating license, not a node-locked license.
+3. If a license is required the software needs to be installed in the group's project directory.
+The cluster can only support a floating license, not a node-locked license.

 4. Preferably has an Easy Build recipe available.
 [Search for one here](https://github.com/easybuilders/easybuild-easyconfigs/tree/develop/easybuild/easyconfigs) and include in your GitHub issue.